-The Solar Facility Permit issued herein is based upon the plans, specifications, reports, statements, agreements and other information submitted by or on behalf of the Permittee in the application record for this Facility (Matter No. 21-00752), incorporated herein by reference.
-This information is freely accessible on the ORES website at Permit Applications | Office of Renewable Energy Siting (ny.gov), subject to such redactions as are required by law and/or ordered by the assigned Administrative Law Judge.
+The Siting Permit issued herein is based upon the plans, specifications, reports, statements, agreements, and other information submitted by or on behalf of the Permittee in the application record for this Facility (ORES DMM Matter No. 21-00752), as well as the Permittee's prior Public Service Law (PSL) Article 10 application (DPS Case 19-F-0781), incorporated herein by reference.
+This information is freely accessible on the ORES website at Permit Applications | Office of Renewable Energy Siting (ny.gov), or on the New York State Department of Public Service website at Search / Commission Files (ny.gov), subject to such redactions as are required by law and/or ordered by the assigned Administrative Law Judges (ALJs).

-Pursuant to § 94-c of the New York State Executive Law and its implementing regulations at 19 NYCRR subparts 900-1 through 900-15, the Facility shall be designed, developed, constructed, maintained and operated in conformity with this Permit and any terms, limitations or conditions contained herein.
+Pursuant to § 94-c of the New York State Executive Law and its implementing regulations at 19 NYCRR subparts 900-1 through 900-15, the Facility shall be designed, developed, constructed, operated, maintained, and decommissioned in conformity with this Permit and any terms, limitations or conditions contained herein.

-Notwithstanding any other provision of law, including without limitation article eight of the Environmental Conservation Law (ECL) and article seven of the Public Service Law (PSL), no other state agency, department or authority, or any municipality or political subdivision or any agency thereof may, except as expressly authorized under § 94-c of the New York State Executive Law and implementing regulations at 19 NYCRR part 900, require any approval, consent, permit, certificate, contract, agreement, or other condition for the development, design, construction, operation, or decommissioning of the major renewable energy facility authorized pursuant to this Permit.
+Notwithstanding any other provision of law, including without limitation article eight of the Environmental Conservation Law (ECL) and article seven of the Public Service Law (PSL), no other State agency, department or authority, or any municipality or political subdivision or any agency thereof may, except as expressly authorized under § 94-c of the Executive Law and implementing regulations at 19 NYCRR part 900, require any approval, consent, permit, certificate, contract, agreement, or other condition for the development, design, construction, operation, or decommissioning of the major renewable energy facility authorized pursuant to this Permit.

-Nothing in this Permit shall exempt such Facility from compliance with applicable federal laws, rules and regulations, and the Permittee remains responsible for providing copies of all federal and federally-delegated permits and approvals for construction and operation of the Facility simultaneously with other required preconstruction compliance filings hereunder.
+Nothing in this Permit shall exempt such Facility from compliance with applicable federal laws, rules, and regulations, and the Permittee remains responsible for providing copies of all federal and federally-delegated permits and approvals for construction and operation of the Facility simultaneously with other required preconstruction compliance filings hereunder.